Zaklików

 Zaklików (/pl/) is a town in Poland, located in the Subcarpathian Voivodeship, in Stalowa Wola County.
-It lies approximately 113 mi south-southeast of Warsaw, 50 mi from Lublin, 21 km north of Stalowa Wola and 82 km north of the regional capital Rzeszów.

 It is located at an altitude of 593 feet (180 m).
 On the southside of Zaklików in the Subcarpathian Voivodeship the Pysznica Gmina is located.
 To the southwest is the town of Radomyśl nad Sanem.
 The town is known for the production of sulfur; it also manufactures furniture and nuts & bolts.